Find a Center or Grant

 OSEP funds over 50 centers to provide a diverse range of services and supports to special education stakeholders.
 These centers provide technical assistance (TA) services to families, schools, districts, and States.

-OSEP has a new infographic that provides information about the OSEP technical assistance (TA) centers, which are funded under the following IDEA programs: Personnel Development Program; Technical Assistance and Dissemination (TA&D) Program; Educational Technology, Media, and Materials Program; Parent Training and Information Program; and the TA on State Data Collection Program.
-The online PDF provides the names of each of the centers, links to their websites, and their focus areas.
-This infographic can be used as an interactive PDF within the website or it can be printed on legal-sized paper.
-(OSEP Infographic PDF)
+OSEP has technical assistance (TA) centers, which are funded under the following IDEA programs: Personnel Development; Technical Assistance and Dissemination (TA&D); Educational Technology, Media, and Materials; Parent Training and Information; and the TA on State Data Collection.
+The online infographic provides the names of each of the centers, links to their websites, and their focus areas.
+It can be used as an interactive PDF within the website or it can be printed on legal-sized paper.

 Find a Center